rust-lang/book/second-edition/src/ch15-02-deref.md

 if this explanation is still unclear. /Carol -->

 A regular reference is a type of pointer, and one way to think of a pointer is that it’s an arrow to a value stored somewhere else.
-In Listing 15-8, let’s create a reference to an `i32` value then use the dereference operator to follow the reference to the data:
+In [Listing 15-8][Listing-15-8], let’s create a reference to an `i32` value then use the dereference operator to follow the reference to the data: